MariaDB Replication Overview for SQL Server Users

 Replication and Permissions

-A slave connects to a master using its credentials.
-See
+A replica connects to a primary using its credentials.
+See CHANGE MASTER TO.

-The appropriate account must be created in the master, and it needs to have the
+The appropriate account must be created in the primary, and it needs to have the

 REPLICATION SLAVE permission.